Delaware River Bridge Project

 PA Turnpike/I-95 Interchange Project - Stage 3

-The Pennsylvania Turnpike Commission (PA Turnpike) and the New Jersey Turnpike Authority (NJTA), with oversight from the Federal Highway Administration (FHWA), are currently re-evaluating rehabilitation and replacement options for the existing Delaware River Bridge (DRB).
+The Pennsylvania Turnpike Commission (PA Turnpike) and the New Jersey Turnpike Authority (NJTA), with oversight from the Federal Highway Administration (FHWA), are currently evaluating rehabilitation and replacement options for the existing Delaware River Bridge (DRB).

 Looking Back